aportelli/dirac4-performance-profile-grid/README.md

 execution cost of algorithms of this class is generally dominated by multiplications with the matrix being inverted.
-In conclusion, lattice QCD applications are generally dominated by the cost of multiplying by a chosen Dirac operator, and therefore the implementation of such sparse matrix is one of the most performance-critical routines.
+In conclusion, lattice QCD applications are generally dominated by the cost of multiplying by a chosen Dirac operator, and therefore the implementation of such a sparse matrix is one of the most performance-critical routines.

 As an example, we provide the log of a production-scale time profile from one of the production applications used in the DP391 project.
 This application is based on the